 During the Twentieth Century, Amsterdam suffered periods of severe unrest, famine and war.
 During the First World War the city suffered food shortages that caused lethal riots.
 We will visit the sites of some of the violence and will consider the role of mob action and rioting in the cities history.
 We will also visit the historic Jewish quarter of the city.
 There we discuss the long and vibrant history of the Jewish community in Amsterdam, from its arrival in the late 16th century to its terrible suffering during World War Two.
 And then its incredible revival in the aftermath of the war.

 Amsterdam’s breathtaking past has changed the face of the world.
 From the stock exchange to the groundbreaking works of Rembrandt, from the liberal philosophy of Baruch Spinoza to the social engineering theories of Jan Van Der Heyden, Amsterdam has left an indelible mark on human history.
 Our tour will help you to understand the city by journeying through its past.
 And this tour that will bring to life the figures and events that made Amsterdam the birthplace of liberalism.

 Your tour will be led by a postgraduate history student, who has extensively studied the history of the city and is fully prepared to answer all of your questions.
 Is there a specific part of the city or history you’re interested in?
 Just contact us and we will tailor a tour to your tastes!

 Looking for more stuff to do in the great city of Amsterdam?
 Look no further!
-We have a huge range of activities and attractions on offer, all at competitive prices!
+We have a huge range of activities and attractions on offer, such as a brewery tour or a BBQ boat, all at competitive prices!
 Check out our activities page to see the full range of what’s on offer!

 Please note that while the tour usually includes the sites and stories above, your tour may vary!